sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 Based on what we saw about pre- and post-conditions, we can come up with a few
 rules:

-* The weaker the pre-condition, the more situations a method is able to handle, and the less thinking the client needs to do.
+* The weaker the pre-conditions, the more situations a method is able to handle, and the less thinking the client needs to do.
 However, with weak pre-conditions, the method will always have to do the checking.